samrapow/homework2-build-a-portfolio-page/README.md

 ## Description

-This is my portfolio website that I build using HTML and CSS.
+This is my portfolio website that I built using HTML and CSS.
 The website contains three sections: an about me, my work, and a contact me section.
 The website is build with flexbox and resizes dynamically for desktop, tablet, and mobile viewing.

 ## Screenshot